 - K+S Potash Canada, with its head office in Saskatoon, began operations as its new Bethune mine in 2017.
 This is the first new potash mine to be built in Saskatchewan in the last forty years.

-- In the 2018 Fraser Institute Annual Survey, Saskatchewan ranked 1st in Canada and 3rd in the world for mining investment attractiveness.
+- In the 2020 Fraser Institute Annual Mining Survey, Saskatchewan ranked #1 in Canada and #3 in the world for mining investment attractiveness, along with ranking #1 in Mining Journal’s mineral potential and investment risk assessment.

-- Saskatchewan has over 20 operating mines, producing potash, uranium, coal, gold, salt, meta-kaolin, silica sand, sodium sulphate, clay and bentonite.
+- Saskatchewan has over 20 operating mines, producing potash, uranium, coal, gold, salt, meta-kaolin, silica sand, sodium sulphate, clay, bentonite and rare earth metals.

 - Total upstream oil and gas investment is estimated to reach $40-$50 billion over the next 10 years to 2030.